When writing a film business plan, most filmmakers get it wrong.

 My response: “1995 called and they want their dumb distribution plan back.”

-Many filmmakers get very overwhelmed when they start thinking about a film business plan for their independent feature.
-If you hate asking permission to become successful in your own film business, then make sure to check out my buddy Tom Malloy’s business plan template.
-Unlike the majority of film business plan templates, Tom keeps his pretty simple.
+Many filmmakers get overwhelmed when comes to raising money.
+If that describes you, then make sure to check out my buddy Tom Malloy’s business plan template.
+Unlike the majority of film business plan templates out there, Tom keeps his very simple.
+So the template should serve as a quick way to get started.